univention/nubus-directory-importer/README.md

   * user: (mandatory)
     User's name used for authenticating to UDM
   * password: (mandatory)
-    User's password used for authenticating to UDM
+    User's password used for authenticating to UDM.
+    Can be also passed via environment variable `UDM_PASSWORD`.
   * ca_cert: (optional)
     Path name of the trusted CA certificate bundle file.
     Defaults to your platform-specific CA bundle file.